 Four children to act it out.
 If four children are not available to you, let the child be the Little Red Hen and you speak the parts of the Duck, Pig, and Cat.

 The above story without any quotation marks in it written on chart paper.
 You will supply the quotation marks with the child.

 How to play:

 1. Read the story to the child first.
-Ask her to identify the characters in the story.
-She would say, “Little Red Hen, Duck, Pig, and Cat.”
-Then tell her she will act the part of the Little Red Hen, and you will be the other characters.
+Ask them to identify the characters in the story.
+They would say, “Little Red Hen, Duck, Pig, and Cat.”
+Then tell them they will act the part of the Little Red Hen, and you will be the other characters.

 2. Review the story, this time with the child looking at the words with you.
 You will read the first line: Little Red Hen had seed.
-Next let her know it is her turn to speak.
-Underline with her the words she will speak: Who will help me work?
+Next let them know it is their turn to speak.
+Underline with them the words they will speak: Who will help me work?

 3. Talk your way through the story, reading together, and talking about the words actually spoken by each of you, and then underlining the spoken words with your marker.
 Use one color for the words spoken by Little Red Hen and another color for the other characters.
 Doing this will provide a color-coded text and will highlight the spoken words.

-4. When you get through the story this way, tell the child you can just act out the play again, just reading the words that are underlined.
-Doing this activity will show her visually the spoken words and as she sees them, she will also hear herself and you speaking those words.
+4. When you get through the story this way, tell the child you will act out the play again, just reading the words that are underlined.
+Doing this activity will show them visually the spoken words and as they see the words, they will also hear themselves and you speaking those words.

-6. This activity will not only help the child understand what quotation marks mean, but it will help her in reading other text.
-Best of all, her writing will reflect her understanding of how to use correct punctuation with conversation.
+6. This activity will not only help the child understand what quotation marks mean, but it will help them in reading other text.
+Best of all, their writing will reflect their understanding of how to use correct punctuation with conversation.